pascomnet/documentation/site/content/release-notes/pascomClient/_index.en.md

 **Overview**

 * Linux: Support for Jabra headsets
-* Windows/macOS: pascom Client and Jabra Direct can be used simultaneously now
+* Windows/macOS: pascom Client and Jabra Direct can now be used simultaneously
 * Improved stability of the Jabra headset integration
-* macOS/Linux/Android/iOS: QOS / TOS Flags for SIP and SRTP are now correctly set
+* macOS/Linux/Android/iOS: QOS / TOS Flags for SIP and SRTP are now set correctly
-* Android: The client checks if the energy optimization settings are correctly configured.
+* Android: The app now performs energy optimisation settings checks to ensure they are correctly configured
-* Android/Xiaomi: If the "Wake up Screen" permission on MIUI is not configured, the client now shows a warning after the first failed call.
+* Android/Xiaomi: If the "Wake up Screen" permission is not configured on Xiaomi devices with MIUI, a warning notification will now be shown in the app after the first failed call
 * Improved audio quality for all softphone calls

 **MODIFICATIONS**